This Love (Taylor Swift song): Background and writing

+Release and live performances

 1989 was released on October 27, 2014, by Big Machine Records; "This Love" places at number 11 on the album's track list.
+"This Love" peaked at number 84 on the Canadian Hot 100 chart dated November 15, 2014.
+In the United States, it peaked at number 19 on the Billboard Bubbling Under Hot 100 chart.
+The track was certified platinum by the Recording Industry Association of America (RIAA), which denotes one million units consisting of sales and on-demand streaming.

 After 1989's release, Swift included the song on the regular set list for the album's associated world tour, which began on May 5, 2015.
 The track appeared as background music for a Victoria's Secret holiday advertisement that premiered in December 2015.
 Swift performed a stripped-down, acoustic version of "This Love" as a "surprise song" on the first Atlanta show of her Reputation Stadium Tour, in 2018.
+On May 13, 2023, she sang the song at the second concert in Philadelphia of her Eras Tour.
+Swift performed "This Love" on the tour again in 2024 as part of mashups with her songs "Call It What You Want" (2017) at the third Singapore concert on March 4, "Ours" (2011) at the second Dublin concert on June 29, and "The Prophecy" at the second Indianapolis concert on November 2.

 Music and lyrics

 "This Love" is a midtempo atmospheric ballad.
-It has a duration of around four minutes and is one of the slowest tracks in the album.
-The song is primarily synth-pop, soft rock, and electropop.
+It has a duration of around four minutes and is one of the slowest tracks on the album.
+The song is a primarily synth-pop and soft rock song.
+Time's Sam Lansky described it as an "electro-ballad".
 "This Love" consists of both acoustic and electronic instruments with a slow-burning and melodramatic production.
 It uses double tracking on Swift's vocals.
 Rob Sheffield, a critic for Rolling Stone, compared the track's sound to that of 1980s power ballads, specifically citing Bon Jovi's "I'll Be There for You" (1989).

 The lyrics are about feelings of heartbreak: "Lantern, burning, flickered in my mind for only you / But you were still gone, gone, gone."
 Swift uses the ocean as a metaphor for a love that disappears and then comes back like the tides.
 Critics considered it one of 1989's saddest songs.
 Time magazine's Sam Lansky argued that the chorus's catchiness made it more hopeful than anguished.
 Swift remarked that she frequently listened to "This Love", citing it as one of her favorites on the album.